Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

     ![Create attribute set](../../Assets/Screenshots/DataHub/Settings/AttributeSets/CreateAttributeSet.png "[Create attribute set]")

-[comment]: <> (Sprache wählen?
-Nur in Multi-language attributes?
-Muss den Toggle zuerst oder muss man die Sprachen zuerst wählen?)

 2. Enter a name for the attribute set in the *Name* field and, if desired, add an attribute set description in the *Description* field.

+    > [Info] If you want to provide the attribute set name and description in English and German in the user interface, you can select the desired language in the "Language" drop-down list on top of this view.
+By default, the user interface is available in English (United States) and German (Germany).

+[comment]: <> (zu prüfen)

 3. Enter a key for the attribute set in the *Key* field.
 The key is required for API access and must be system wide unique.
 An attribute set key must fulfill the following criteria:
     - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )
     - the key must not start with a number
     - a double underscore ( **___** ) and a trailing underscore are forbidden

-    > [Info] In order to facilitate the assignment of sets in the further process, it is recommended to add the prefix **datahubset_** to all attribute sets created in the *DataHub* module.
+    > [Info] In order to facilitate the assignment of sets in the further process, it is recommended to add the prefix **datahub_** to all attribute sets created in the *DataHub* module.

 4. Click the *Entity type* drop-down list and select the appropriate entity type.
 The list of options may differ depending on the system configuration.

     > [Info] Entity types are all classes interacting with the *DataHub* module.
+For detailed information on entity types, see [DataHub Basics](../Overview/04_Basics.md).

+[comment]: <> (zu prüfen)

 5. For the next steps to create an attribute set, follow the appropriate procedure:
     - [Create an attribute set without attribute inheritance](#create-an-attribute-set-without-attribute-inheritance)